NYC Crane Accidents

 - Riggers and crane operators should not be operating any machinery without proper training.

-- Before operating a crane, an emergency plan in the case of inclement weather should be put in place.
+- Before operating a crane, an emergency plan should be implemented in the case of inclement weather.

 - Make sure all materials being moved are secured to prevent falling debris.